torbenkeller/expandable_bottom_sheet/README.md

-animationCurveContract | This is the curve of the animation for contracting the `expandableContent` if the drag ended with high speed. onIsExtendedCallback | This will be executed if the extend reaches its maximum. onIsContractedCallback | This will be executed if the extend reaches its minimum.
+animationCurveContract | This is the curve of the animation for contracting the `expandableContent` if the drag ended with high speed. onIsExtendedCallback | This will be executed if the extend reaches its maximum. onIsContractedCallback | This will be executed if the extend reaches its minimum. enableToggle | This will enable tap to toggle option on header.

 # Examples